koush/EFI-X99/README.md

 ## Why Github?

 This is the easiest way to make and track changes, and allow others to benefit from the updates I make to my Hackintosh.
 Not having your EFI in revision control is bad.
-Eventually you will end up breakign something and not remember what you did.
+Eventually you will end up breaking something and not remember what you did.

 ## Installation